-Everardo was one of the first people that came up, and I was actually pretty interested in getting the chance to meet him.
-We exchanged a few messages, and he invited me to spend some time with him in Puerto Vallarta before I headed off to Querétaro.
-I agreed, and showed up at his doorstep the next day to see what would come of the afernoon.
+This is essentially what happened.
+Everardo and I exchanged a few messages, and he invited me to spend some time with him in Puerto Vallarta before I headed off to Querétaro.
+I agreed and showed up at his doorstep the next day to see what would come of the afternoon.
 He whisked me off in his vintage yellow bug to a town south of Vallarta, where we hiked to a beach and swam to a little island offshore.
-Interesting conversation, a vegetarian dinner, and this interview ensued…
+An interesting conversation, a vegetarian dinner, and this interview ensued…

 Living my life as fully as possible without fucking up my future… I try live on the safe side, but I live each day like it’s the last day of my life.

 My life philosophy is that we are are all going to die.
 Your friends, your parents, your ex.
 Everyone’s going to die.
 Me, you.
 It could be today, it could be tomorrow.